ACB-prgm/ACB-Blog/_pages/about.md

 ---
 permalink: /
-title: "A simple blog about data science and programming in Python."
+title: "Hi!
+I'm Aaron."
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hi!
-I'm Aaron.
-## This Blog
+## A Simple Blog about Me, Data Science, and Python
 I made this blog to make me a better programmer and data scientist.
 I love teaching, and learn by doing it.
 My hope is that something in this blog helps and/or entertains someone who stumbles upon it.
 ## About Me